balanced-dev/yuzu-docs/docs/definition/import.md

 For example, some more complex schema structures are currently not possible to create via the shorthand (`anyOf`, `enums` etc.), the only markup element generated are `div`s, the BEM classes are not really standard and may get overly long/verbose.
 It basically requires manual fine-tuning after initially being run.

-!> Before continuing, please be aware that you must have purchased a valid Yuzu licence to use this product

 ---

 # Installation